All Episodes

 He put them up on his website.

-And then, of course, we have James Comer today finding out that with the most informative interview of his probe so far into this conspiracy that he only met twice before.
+And then, of course, we have James Comer today finding out that with the most informative interview of his probe so far into this conspiracy that he only met twice, meaning Ian Sams, who testified today, only met twice with Biden, but he was saying, oh, it's a conspiracy theory if you dare talk about his cognitive state.

-And Mike Howell, president of the Oversight Project, is pointing out that Biden's own Justice Department was warning directly that these last minute pardons and commutations were not going to be legal, and he lists four specific reasons why, and nobody paid attention to them.
+And Mike Howell, president of the Oversight Project, is pointing out that Biden's own Justice Department was warning directly that these last-minute pardons and commutations were not going to be legal.

-And on top of that, the FBI director Cash Patel said there was no constitutional basis, no lawful predicate for Biden's Justice Department and FBI to carry out the raid at Mar-a-Lago.
+And on top of that, the FBI Director Cash Patel said there was no constitutional basis, no lawful predicate for Biden's Justice Department and FBI to carry out the raid at Mar-a-Lago.

-There's a lot going there's a lot going on.
+There's a lot going on.

 Everything that we had been reporting on seems to be, you know, more and more evidence is coming out every day that it was all true.

-Your reaction to all of it.
+Your reaction, all of it.

-Sean, there certainly is a lot going on in this front, and I think it's important that the democratic politicians and the bureaucrats who perpetuated the Russia collusion hoax are being exposed and will be held accountable.
+Sean, there certainly is a lot going on in this front, and I think it's important that the Democratic politicians and the bureaucrats who perpetuated the Russia collusion hoax are being exposed and will be held accountable.

-Some of them, it seems like, from what I've learned, may be held criminally accountable in certain cases.
+Some of them, it seems like from what I've learned, may be held criminally accountable in certain cases.

-We both addressed in a confirmation hearings, and at my committee, the intelligence committee passed legislation to help implement a couple months ago that I expect to pass Congress later this year.
+And at my committee, the Intelligence Committee passed legislation to help implement a couple months ago that I expect to pass Congress later this year.

 They're not supposed to be involved in politicizing intelligence, really giving directives on how agencies use their own internal assets.

-Um but when you have as many people as the DNI has had in recent years, it does open up the possibility of mischief making when people don't have legitimate intelligence functions and responsibilities on the plate, then they start cooking up the kind of things that justify their jobs and their budgets and so forth.
+When people don't have legitimate intelligence functions and responsibilities on the plate, then they start cooking up the kind of things that justify their jobs and their budgets and so forth.

 So what Director Gabbard announced this week is an important first step.